pip-services/pip-services-docs/content/en/golang/components/log/_index.md

 Logger that writes log messages to console.

-Errors are written to standard err stream and all other messages to standard out stream.
+Errors are written to standard err stream and all other messages to the standard out stream.

 #### [DefaultLoggerFactory](default_logger_factory)